wuxiufan/wuxiufan.github.io/_pages/cv.md

 Education
 ======
+* PhD in Political Science, the University of Minnesota, Twin Cities
-* DPhil in Politics, University of Oxford, Expected April 2028
+* DPhil in Politics, University of Oxford, 2023-2024 (Transferred Out)
 * MA in International Relations, University of Chicago, August 2021
 * BSFS in International Politics, Georgetown University, May 2019